hashicorp/terraform-provider-google/website/docs/r/kms_crypto_key.html.markdown

 * `protection_level` -
   (Optional)
   The protection level to use when creating a version based on this template.
-Possible values include "SOFTWARE", "HSM", "EXTERNAL".
+Possible values include "SOFTWARE", "HSM", "EXTERNAL", "EXTERNAL_VPC".
 Defaults to "SOFTWARE".

 ## Attributes Reference